Fluorohydride/ygopro/README.md

 * textures: Other image files.
 * deck: .ydk deck files.
 * replay: .yrp replay files.
-* expansions: *.cdb will be loaded as extra databaes.
+* expansions: *.cdb will be loaded as extra databases.